-URBAN SOLAR GARDENThe Urban Solar Garden will be a City-owned, centralized solar array allowing local residents, businesses and non-profit organizations access to renewable energy “Made in New West for New West”.
+URBAN SOLAR GARDENThe Urban Solar Garden is a community-owned, rooftop solar photovoltaic array that provides local residents, businesses and non-profit organizations access to renewable energy “Made in New West for New West”.

-The Urban Solar Garden is a centrally located and community-owned solar array that will generate local renewable energy for the benefit of subscribers within New Westminster.
+The Urban Solar Garden consists of one or more community-owned solar photovoltaic arrays that generate local renewable energy for the benefit of subscribers within New Westminster

-The solar photovoltaic (PV) array will be up to 50 kW in size and interested local residents, businesses and non-profit organizations can voluntarily subscribe to a portion of the electricity generated from the array.
-Electricity generated from the array is credited back to the subscriber’s electrical utility bill annually in proportion to their investment, for up to 25 years.
+This City-led renewable energy project provides an opportunity for interested local residents, businesses and non-profit organizations to voluntarily subscribe to a portion of the total electricity generated by the array.
+The solar power generated is credited back to each subscriber’s electrical utility bill twice per year, in proportion to the number of panels they have reserved, for up to 25 years.

 Accessible Solar Energy

-Participants do not need to install their own solar PV system to use solar energy.
+Participants do not need to install their own solar PV system to access solar energy.

 Long Term Savings

-As grid electricity rates rise over time, so does the value of energy savings for participants year after year.
+As grid electricity rates rise over time, so does the value of energy savings for subscribers year after year.

 No Maintenance Fees

-Operation and maintenance of the solar array will be handled by the City, and participants will not need to pay for maintenance or repairs.
+Operation, maintenance and monitoring of the solar array will be handled by the City Electrical Utility, and subscribers do not need to pay for maintenance or repairs.

-Participant subscriptions can be transferred if they move within the New Westminster Electrical Utility service area.
+Subscriptions can be easily transferred to a new electrical account if you move within the Electrical Utility service area.

 Participants are involved in a signature community project that demonstrates leadership in energy and environment.